 Your roof won’t start leaking every time there’s water damage in your home.
-Sometimes the signs of water damage will be so subtle, you won’t even notice it.
+Sometimes the signs of rain damage will be so subtle, you won’t even notice it.

 But just because you can’t easily see these damages doesn’t mean they’re harmless.